 Teach Plus recruits and selects Arkansas Teaching Policy Fellows from across the state to participate in the cohort experience.
-You will become part of a larger movement of teacher leadership and help mobilize your peers around top issues impacting the teaching profession in Arkansas.
+These educators become part of a larger movement of teacher leadership and help mobilize their peers around top issues impacting the teaching profession in Arkansas.
 Teach Plus works with key stakeholders and policymakers to join the conversation.

 Teach Plus Policy Fellows have:

 - Met with Arkansas state house representative to learn about the legislative process and provide support of bilingual and dual immersion legislation

 - Conducted focus groups with Arkansas teachers to develop recommendations for educator diversity.

 - Developed and presented policy recommendations to districts in support of improving recruitment and retention of diverse educators

 - Presented to Arkansas Education Secretary Johnny Key and State Board of Education on Teacher Diversity report

 - Partnered with a large district to advocate for professional development on early reading strategies for pre-K teachers